tbache/OSRS_hiscores/README.md

 Future features
 - Read default player name from config file so that my username isn't published
-- Create script that runs this script once per day
+- Setup script that automatically sets up the automation.bat file without use input.
 - Test on Linux